 - Arizona HB 2468: “The Commission may issue a general fishing license or a general hunting license for a reduced fee to an honorably discharged veteran who has served active duty in the armed forces of the United States, including any national guard or reserve component, and who has been a resident of this state for one year or more immediately preceding application for the license.
 The Commission may reduce the license fee by ten percent for every four years of the veteran’s service”

 - Kentucky Title 12, chapter 150, § 150.175: Authorizes, “A senior combination hunting and fishing license, which authorizes the holder to perform all acts valid under a sport fishing license, a sport hunting license, or a state permit to take deer, turkey, trout, waterfowl, or migratory shore or upland game birds, and which shall be available to a Kentucky resident who is sixty-five (65) years of age or older.
 The senior combination license shall not be valid unless the holder carries proof of residency and proof of age, as the department may require by administrative regulation, on his or her person while performing an act authorized by the license.”

 It is in the best interest and spirit of the sporting community to ensure the use of our nation’s natural resources comes at a reduced cost to our veterans, senior citizens, and active duty military personnel.
 The sportsmen’s community has a long tradition of finding ways to honor those who have served our nation through the great outdoors.
 Legislators are encouraged to explore their state’s regulations and support legislation that makes participation in sporting activities more accessible.
-However, any changes should be vetted through the fish and wildlife management agencies, as license revenue is a key component of agencies’ yearly operating budget.
+However, license revenue is a key component of fish and wildlife management agencies’ budget, so any changes should be vetted through these agencies.
 Caucus leaders should encourage collaboration between these entities in order to find solutions that are mutually beneficial for all members of the sportsmen’s community.

 Share this page